 PP stands for polypropylene, and it's one of the most commonly used types of plastic in the world today.
-You can find PP in all types of plastic goods and plastic packaging, although it is most common in things like garden furniture, automotive plastics, domestic appliances, and household containers.
-PP became popular because of its high strength-to-weight ratio.
-It's surprisingly sturdy given how light it is.
-Recyclable PP carries the number five logo.
+You can find PP in all types of plastic goods and plastic packaging, for example in household items such as food packaging, bottle caps, yoghurt pots, textiles and much more.
+It is also common to find it in more rigid plastics that are easily moulded such as garden furniture or automotive materials.
+PP became popular because of its high strength-to-weight ratio: Whilst high-density polyethylene is known for its high density used in items such as shampoo bottles, recycling bins, plastic carrier bags and piping.
+PP plastic is surprisingly sturdy given how light it is.
+Recyclable PP carries the number five logo and can be collected by your local authorities bin collection service.
 Unfortunately, only a small fraction of the total quantity of PP that the world produces is recycled every year.
 The rest of it ends up in landfills or oceans.

 But how exactly do you recycle PP?
 Recycling PP is notoriously tricky.
-Estimates suggest that only about 1 percent of all the PP disposed of every year is recycled.
+Estimates suggest that only about 1 percent of all the PP discarded of every year is disposed of in an eco friendly manner.
 With that said, you can do it.

 Stage 1: Separate PP From Other Plastics The first step in the process is to separate PP from mixtures with other plastics and contaminants.
 Recycling experts do this by using sink-float separation.
 Less dense PP will float while other, heavier polymers will sink to the bottom of a tank.
 Recyclers also have to wash PP-containing objects, like buckets, to remove contaminants.
 (Contamination prevents manufacturers from using it to make new products).